 And the same rings true if you’re booking a hotel through Chase.
 Depending on which Chase card you have, you can book a $200 hotel stay for as few as 13,333 Chase points.
 While not outstanding, it’s worth looking into and comparing it against some of the transfer partner options – especially when cash hotel rates are relatively cheap.

 But there’s a big caveat to keep in mind.
-Since the Chase Ultimate Rewards Travel Portal is powered by Expedia, your bookings will be made via a third party.
+Since the Chase Ultimate Rewards Travel Portal is technically an online travel agency (OTA), your bookings will be made via a third party.
 And that means you won’t earn hotel points or hotel elite night credits on the vast majority of bookings.
 In most cases, any benefits you have from hotel status won’t be honored, either.

 In my opinion, booking through the Chase travel portal is a great option if you want to use Chase points to book hotels that are not affiliated with a major hotel brand like Marriott, Hyatt, IHG, or Hilton.
 It allows you the ability to use points when you otherwise wouldn’t be able to.